Social anxiety: Biological adaptation to living in small groups

 There is a suggestion that people have adapted to live with others in small groups.
 Living in a group is attractive to humans as there are more people to provide labor and protection, and there is a concentration of potential mates.
 Any perceived threat to group resources should leave an individual on guard, as should any potential position of status that might bring conflict with others.
 In effect, anxiety is adaptive because it helps people understand what is socially acceptable and what is not.
 The threat of exclusion from resources could lead to death.

 Much of evolutionary theory is concerned with reproduction, so exposure to potential mates within a group is an evolutionary benefit.
 Finally, at a basic level, being confined to a particular group of people limits exposure to certain diseases.
 Studies have suggested that social affiliation has an impact on health, and, the more integrated and accepted we are, the healthier we are.
 All of these factors are evolutionary primers for humans to be sensitive to social situations and their potential consequences.

 Exclusion theory

 At its simplest, social anxiety might come from as a basic human need to 'fit into' a given social group.
 Someone might be excluded due to their inability to contribute to a group, deviance from group standards, or even unattractiveness.
 Due to the benefits of living in a group, an individual would want to avoid social isolation at any cost.
 Knowing what is and is not seen as attractive to others allows individuals to anticipate and prevent rejection, criticisms, or exclusion by others.
 Humans are physiologically sensitive to social cues and therefore detect changes in interactions which may indicate dissatisfaction or unpleasant reactions.
 Overall, social anxiety may serve as a way for people to avoid certain actions that might bring anticipated social exclusion.

+Cultural influence

+Social anxiety does vary from culture to culture, specifically between collectivistic and individualistic societies.
+Collectivism focuses on the relationships between people as a group and strives for societal interdependence; harmony within a group takes priority over individual needs, and personal achievements are viewed as less important than benefiting the group as a whole.
+Individualistic cultures place more value on the independence and success of an individual, where people are rewarded and admired for their own accomplishments.
+These cultural differences often affect the way people behave.
+In individualistic cultures, behavior is influenced by one's own thoughts and feelings.
+In collectivist cultures, behavior is more inspired by societal expectations, roles, and the desire to nourish group harmony.

+One distinctive example of how social anxiety may appear in a collectivistic culture is taijin kyofusho (TKS), a condition most prominent in Japanese and Korean cultures.
+As with social anxiety disorder (SAD), people with TKS fear being judged, often avoiding social situations.
+The difference is what is feared.
+Individuals with SAD tend to worry about embarrassing only themselves, while those with TKS are more concerned about offending or creating an uncomfortable environment for others.